 - Select the desired region and find the security group.

-- Under Operations, click Manage Instances that corresponds to the desired security group.
+- Under Operation, click Manage Instances that corresponds to the desired security group.
 The Bind with Instance page then appears.

-- Click Add Instances.
-The Add Instances page then appears.
+- Click Add Instance.
+The Add Instance page then appears.